Miserlou/Zappa/README.md

 Zappa will automatically package your active virtual environment into a package which runs smoothly on AWS Lambda.

-During this process, it will replace any local dependancies with AWS Lambda compatible versions.
+During this process, it will replace any local dependencies with AWS Lambda compatible versions.
 Dependencies are included in this order:

   * Lambda-compatible `manylinux` wheels from a local cache
   * Lambda-compatible `manylinux` wheels from PyPI